Sola David-Borha: Early life and education

 David-Borha was born in Accra, Ghana to a diplomat father, which meant the family travelled a lot.
 The family returned to Nigeria when she was about 10 years old.
 Sola undertook her primary and secondary education in Nigeria before completing her studies at the University of Ibadan, Nigeria with a bachelor's degree in economics in 1981.
 She then proceeded to pursue an MBA from the Manchester Business School in 1991.
 Her executive education includes the Advanced Management Program at Harvard Business School and the Global CEO Program jointly offered by Wharton, IESE and CEIBS.

 She is an honorary fellow of the Chartered Institute of Bankers of Nigeria (CIBN).

 Career

 David-Borha began her career at NAL Merchant Bank (now Sterling Bank), then affiliated with American Express from 1984 to 1989, before joining a boutique investment banking firm, IBTC, which was merged with two commercial banks to become IBTC Chartered in 2005.
-In 2007, Standard Bank Group acquired IBTC and became known as Stanbic IBTC Holdings, where Sola served as deputy chief executive of the bank (Stanbic IBTC Bank) and head of international banking coverage in Africa (excluding South Africa), becoming chief executive of Stanbic IBTC Bank in 2011 and chief executive of Stanbic IBTC Holdings in 2012.
+In 2007, Standard Bank Group acquired IBTC and became known as Stanbic IBTC Holdings, where she was deputy chief executive of the bank (Stanbic IBTC Bank) and head of international banking coverage in Africa (excluding South Africa), becoming chief executive of Stanbic IBTC Bank in 2011 and chief executive of Stanbic IBTC Holdings in 2012.
 In January 2017, she took up the position as the chief executive of the Standard Bank Group.